 Corruption is Nigeria's biggest challenge.
-It is clear to every citizen that the level of corruption in the country is high.
-It's found in every sector of society.
-Be it a small or big sector, there is every possibility of observing corrupt practices when critically examined.
+It's clear to every citizen that the county has an extremely high level of corruption.
+Corruption is found in every sector of society.
+Critical examination of both small and large sectors reveals corrupt practices at every level.

 What is corruption?
-It's the dishonest or fraudulent conduct by those in power, typically involving bribery.
+It's dishonest or fraudulent conduct by those in power, typically involving bribery.
 It is the illegitimate use of power to benefit a private interest (Morris 1991).
-Corruption is the giving of a bribe to an official so that the truth will not be told.
-It involves the embezzlement of public fund for personal use and any act which is considered to be criminal act according to the law of a particular society.
+Corruption is the offering of a bribe to an official so that the truth will be hidden.
+It involves the embezzlement of public funds for personal use, and any act that is considered to be criminal in nature according to the law of a particular society.

-Nigeria, which the most populated country in Africa, has been ranked high in corruption by Transparency International and other notable organizations that monitor corrupt practices around the world.
-They do not have anything good to say about Nigeria at all.
-High corruption rankings affect almost all Nigerians who migrate to foreign countries, as foreigners have the perception that since Nigeria is corrupt, so are all Nigerians.
+Nigeria, which is the most populated country in Africa, has consistently been ranked high in corruption by Transparency International and other notable organizations that monitor corrupt practices around the world.
+High corruption rankings affect almost all Nigerians who migrate to foreign countries, as foreigners have the perception that since Nigeria is corrupt, so too are all Nigerians.

-In the year 2000, Transparency International carried out a survey on the corruption levels of 90 countries, including Kenya, Cameroon, Angola, Nigeria, Côte-d'Ivoire, Zimbabwe, Ethiopia, Ghana, Senegal, Zambia, India, Venezuela, Moldova, and others.
-At the end of the ranking, Nigeria was seen as the most corrupt in that ranking because the country occupied the 90th position in terms of transparency.
-Nigeria was the most corrupt country in the year 2000.
+In the year 2000, Transparency International conducted a survey on the corruption levels of 90 countries, including Kenya, Cameroon, Angola, Nigeria, Côte-d'Ivoire, Zimbabwe, Ethiopia, Ghana, Senegal, Zambia, India, Venezuela, Moldova, and others.
+Nigeria was ranked as the most corrupt because the country occupied the 90th position in terms of transparency.

-In 2001, Nigeria was ranked the second-most corrupt nation in the world out of 91 countries, falling only to Bangladesh.
-This shows that corruption in Nigeria improved by one step when compared with that of 2000.
+In 2001, Nigeria was ranked the second-most corrupt nation in the world out of 91 countries, second only to Bangladesh.
+This shows that corruption in Nigeria improved by one step when compared to its ranking in 2000.

 The record on the corruption in Nigeria really improved in 2005.
 The number of countries surveyed by the Transparency International was 158.
 Nigeria was ranked eighth most corrupt.